Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Effective description of homomorphisms to

 Let $\Gamma$ be a torsion free non-elementary hyperbolic group, $H$ a subgroup of $\Gamma$ given by generators.
-We will describe a certain procedure that either finds a splitting of $H$ or constructs a group $K$, $H\leq K\leq \Gamma$ such that $K$ is quasi-convex in $\Gamma$ and rigid.
+We will describe a certain procedure that either finds a splitting of $H$, or constructs a group $K$, $H\leq K\leq \Gamma$ such that $K$ is quasi-convex in $\Gamma$ and rigid relative to $H$ (every cyclic splitting of $K$ induces a cyclic splitting of $H$).
 We will call this $K$ a {\em quasi-convex closure of $H$}.
-Take a JSJ decomposition $D_1$ of $\Gamma$.
-If $H$ is not elliptic, there is induced splitting of $H$, otherwise, let $K_1$ be a rigid subgroup such that $H$ is conjugate into $K_1$.
-Such a subgroup $K_1$ is quasi-convex and hyperbolic as a vertex group in $D_1$ by Proposition \ref{propDG}, and the quasi-convexity constants can be found effectively.
-Then take the JSJ decomposition $D_2$ of $K_1$ and find again a vertex subgroup containing a conjugate of $H$ or find a splitting of $H$.
-We continue this way until a subgroup $K_n$ is rigid.
-Denote $K=K_n.$ Hierarchical accessibility for hyperbolic groups is proved in \cite{louder-touikan}.

-Let now $H$ be the image of the group $\Gamma _{R(S)}$, where $S=S(Z, A)$, in the NTQ group $N$ corresponding to a strict fundamental sequence in ${\mathcal T} (S, \Gamma)$.
-Using Lemma \ref{pres} we can construct a presentation of $H$ as a series of amalgamated products and HNN-extensions with abelian (or trivial) edge groups beginning with cyclic groups, $\Gamma$ and a finite number of almost immutable subgroups of $\Gamma$ given by finite generating sets.
-We replace each almost immutable subgroup $I$ by its quasi-convex closure (denote it $I_q$).
-Consider the group generated by $H$ and all subgroups $I_q$.
-Denote it by $H_q$ which we call {\em a quasi-convex closure of $H$}.
-Notice that $H_q$ is relatively quasi-convex in $N$.
+If $H$ is not elliptic in any cyclic splitting of $\Gamma$, then $\Gamma$ is a quasi-convex closure of $H$.
+If $H$ is elliptic in a cyclic splitting of $\Gamma$, we consider instead of $\Gamma$ the vertex group $\Gamma_1$ (in the cyclic JSJ decomposition of $\Gamma$ modulo $H$) containing a conjugate of $H$.
+Such a subgroup $\Gamma_1$ is quasi-convex and hyperbolic as a vertex group by Proposition \ref{propD}, and the quasi-convexity constants can be found effectively.
+Then we consider a splitting of $\Gamma_1$, and continue this process until $H$ is not elliptic in any cyclic decomposition of the corresponding vertex group $\Gamma_j$.
+Then the conjugate $K$ of $\Gamma_j$ that contains $H$ is the quasi-convex closure of $H$.
+Hierarchical accessibility for hyperbolic groups is proved in \cite{louder-touikan}.
+Notice that $K$ is quasi-convex, therefore hyperbolic.